 Introduction 3 Unit 1.
-Ethical and societal foundations of OS, its purpose 5 Activity 1.
-Principles, values and benefits of OS, main challenges in OS implementation5 Unit 2.
-Protection of research participants' rights in OS, protection of cultural heritage 8 Activity 2.
-Open sharing of sensitive qualitative data8 Activity 2.1 Open data and risk of looting in archaeology Unit 3.
-Ethical aspects of citizen science in the context of OS 12 Activity 3.
-Development of an ethically sound citizen science project Unit 4.
-Protection of intellectual property in the context of OS 14 Activity 4.
-Authorship and co-authorship in digital humanities14 Unit 5.
-The quality of the research outputs and data sets 16 Activity 5.
-Responsibility of researchers and citizen scientists for quality of research data 16 Unit 6.
-Responsible sharing and reuse of open humanities data 19 Activity 6.
-Concerns to share and reuse data Unit 7.
-Prevention of research malpractice in the context of OS 21 Activity 7.
+Ethical and societal foundations of OS, its purpose 6 Activity 1.
+Principles, values and benefits of OS6 Unit 2.
+Protection of research participants and cultural heritage in OS 9 Activity 2.
+Open sharing of sensitive qualitative data9 Activity 2.1 Open data and risk of looting in archaeology12 Unit 3.
+Ethical aspects of citizen science in the context of OS 14 Activity 3.
+Development of an ethically sound citizen science project Activity 3.1.
+Authorship and contributorship in citizen science16 Unit 4.
+Protection of intellectual property in the context of OS 18 Activity 4.
+Collective authorship in digital humanities18 Activity 4.1.
+Should scientists use access to pirated papers?
+Unit 5.
+The quality of the research outputs and data sets 22 Activity 5.
+Responsibility for the quality of research data Unit 6.
+Responsible sharing and reuse of open humanities data 25 Activity 6.
+Concerns to share and reuse data25 Activity 6.1.
+Case discussion on concerns about sharing the data Unit 7.
+Prevention of research malpractice in the context of OS 29 Activity 7.
 Violations of research integrity in OS and their prevention Activity 7.1.
-Violations of intellectual property rights Unit 8.
-Responsible dissemination/publication practices 25 Activity 8.
-Open access publishing and predatory practices
+Inequities and potential of exploitation in OS Unit 8.
+Responsible dissemination and publication practices 33 Activity 8.
+Open access publishing and predatory practices Activity 8.1.
+Open peer review